CallinCeriani/blast2tree/README.md

 > `-evalue 1e-10 -gapopen 5 -gapextend 2 -perc_identity 89 -qcov_hsp_perc 20 -max_target_seqs 5 -word_size 7`

 Extract|--B
 > This determines the longest hit in from your blast search and extracts it and any other shorter sequences related to the relative marker that produced the longest hit.
+After extraction determine the marker that had the best hit your data and add it to a file reference.fa with a unique header e.g. >best hit

 Reconstruct|--C
 > If sequences are below the --THRESHOLD value, this script attempts to reconstructs these markers over the separate contigs to improve their length.
 In addition, to filtering the relevant hits in preparation for --tree.